In This Article

 Scalability

 Because MortgageExchange runs on cloud infrastructure managed by ABT, it scales with loan volume without the credit union standing up new servers or hiring additional IT staff.
 When Chevron adds a new platform (a document management system, a CRM, a compliance tool), it connects once to MortgageExchange.
 The hub-and-spoke architecture means adding a system is an incremental effort, not a re-architecture project.
+The tenth connection costs the same as the first.

 The Core-to-Servicing Gap: Where Most Credit Unions Break